D01110788/TwiitterWikidata/README.md

          access_token="*****************************************"
          access_token_secret="****************************************"

-11. Navigate to C:\CC\TwiitterWikidata\twitter\streamtwitter
+11. Navigate to C:\CC\TwitterWikidata\twitter\streamtwitter
 12. Run 'python sstreaming.py'
-13. The data will be streamed to the folder C:/CC/TwiitterWikidata/twitter/streamtwitter/tweets/.
+13. The data will be streamed to the folder C:/CC/TwitterWikidata/twitter/streamtwitter/tweets/.
     * An example of the initial file and overflow file has been added as a sample within the tweets folder of this project.
     * If an error occurs streaming the data the data will auto start again starting with the file 'myprefix."current_date_time".json' and the overflow file 'streamer.""current_date_time".json'